-The critics sneered that the talk from the pulpit of the John Street Church was all about “rum and niggers,” Johnson reported.
+The critics sneered the talk from the pulpit of the John Street Church was all about “rum and niggers,” Johnson reported.

 Hanks’ reputation grew to national stature as he travelled on speaking tours.
 In October 1852, he gave up the pulpit and went to work as corresponding secretary for the Boston Seaman’s Friend Society.